rrrnld/airsonic-ui/README.md

 # Airsonic Web Client [![Build Status](https://travis-ci.org/heyarne/airsonic-ui.svg?branch=master)](https://travis-ci.org/heyarne/airsonic-ui)

-This is just meant for exploration.
-If you want to see something more serious, take a look at [airsonic-ui](https://github.com/airsonic/airsonic-ui).
+This repository contains an alternative web frontend for [airsonic](https://github.com/airsonic/airsonic).
+The goal is to eventually be able to fully replace the current web interface.

 ## Implemented so far

-* Login
+* Login with persisting credentials
-* Welcome screen (most recently played)
-* Artist detail
-* Album detail
-* Play Track w/ next and previous
-* Currently playing notification
+* Browse your library by newest / most recently played / starred
+* Browse artists alphabetically
+* A currently playing queue with next, previous, repeat and shuffle
+* Information about the current track with the ability to seek

 ## Development